-The Department of Social Work and the Department of Law and Criminology have a thriving culture and highly regarded profile for research.
+Social Work, Law and Criminology have a thriving culture and highly regarded profile for research

 Across Law, Criminology and Social Work our strategic aims are to: